evansbenj/2024_BIO722/5_more_on_Stacks.md

 # To execute this program please type this:
 # make_my_whitelist.pl arg1 arg2 arg3
-# where arg1 and arg2 are catelog and bed file names respectively and
+# where arg1 and arg2 are catalog and bed file names respectively and
 # arg3 is an output filename
 # for example:
 # make_my_whitelist.pl batch_1.catalog.tags.tsv rhemac2.bed gene.whitelist